-Use the Communications menu to configure communications options for the network-and to remove a USB device.
+Use the Communications menu to configure communications options for the network, building management system, TCP/IP, email accounts or server, and to remove a USB device.

 Configuring the network

 Use the Network Setup menu to configure network settings (including SenseNET and SenseNET+, where applicable) and to scan for devices.
 Configurable options are shown in the table below.